We often hear that we live in the world of possibilities. However, how often do you hear what these possibilities are?

 Outsourcing vs. insourcing is a common dilemma faced by businesses and many companies opt for to outsource their operations: Ford, Samsung, Paul Reed Smith, Ikea, Dell, Sony, Marshall, just to name a few.
 They do it because of a cheaper production cost which, with proper QA, doesn't degrade the final product's quality.
 IT companies and online businesses are no exception.
 There are many examples of successfully outsourced products.
 For instance, Expensify, a popular online expense management service, took advantage of outsourced developers to build their back-end systems.
 Or Groove, currently a company with over $5 million in revenue, that outsourced the entire early development of their online customer support platform.

 Let's take a closer look at the benefits of outsourcing compared to in-house software development.

-Why you should outsource software development
+Why you should outsource to custom software development companies

 Reason number one: hire the best